 Leaseholders of houses normally have the right to extend the lease by 50 years after they have owned the lease to the property for at least two years.
 You have to follow certain rules, and pay all the legal fees involved.
-Your ground rent will also probably go up.
+Your ground rent may increase.

 How does a short lease affect the ability to sell?

 It can be difficult to sell a property if the lease has less than 75 years left to run.
-Extending the lease will probably make your home more attractive to buyers.
+Extending the lease probably makes your home more attractive to buyers.

 Potential buyers may have problems getting a mortgage on a short lease and wouldn't be able to extend it themselves for at least the first two years.

-- you will no longer have to pay ground rent or services charges
+- you no longer have to pay ground rent or services charges

-- it will probably increase the value of your home and make it easier to sell
+- it probably increases the value of your home and make it easier to sell

 However, not all leaseholders can buy the freehold.
 It will only be an option if you qualify and can afford it.